 - Add transaction controllers to this thread Group like – “Launch application”, “Click on Login Link”, “Enter credentials and click Submit”.

 Add the of configuration our test plan will look like this-

-Please note that we have used transaction controller here, as within this controller we can have multiple HTTP requests and after the test execution, we will get the overall response time of the whole transaction which is desirable.
-Depending on the scenarios, we can also add different Logic Controllers like Loop Controllers, Random Controller etc.
+Please note that we have used the transaction controller here, as within this controller we can have multiple HTTP requests and after the test execution, we will get the overall response time of the whole transaction which is desirable.
+Depending on the scenarios, we can also add different Logic Controllers like Loop Controllers, Random Controller, etc.